Technical-Debt-Large-Scale/my_validation/README.md

 ## Conclusions

+Therefore, changes affecting critical classes in a software project tend to also involve issues that have a significant impact on the software's architecture.
+This means that fixing these issues might require not just patching a specific bug but also potentially restructuring or redesigning parts of the architecture.

 Issues with architectural impact (labeled as "Yes") in commits with critical classes exhibit the following **characteristics**:
 - They affect a substantial number of files in commits (T1:H1A accepted).
 - They involve significant code changes in commits (T2:H1B accepted).